Get a Global Talent visa in the UK

 How many of the visas are available?

-The Global Talent visa route doesn’t limit the number of applicants.
-For a ballpark figure, 2,560 visas were granted in this category in 2022.
+The Global Talent visa route doesn’t limit the number of applicants per year.

 Do I have to work on the Global Talent visa?